7IronSnow7/MyDigitalCanvas/readMe.md

-This is a professional portfolio of myself, Divan De Bruin.
+This is a professional portfolio of myself, created by Divan De Bruin.